 - MCCH change notification – 2 bits as defined in Clause x.x.x of [8, TS38.321] if the CRC of the DCI format 4_0 is scrambled by MCCH-RNTI.
 Otherwise, this bit field is reserved.

+- Reserved bits – 14 bits if DCI format 1_0 monitored in common search space is not configured in the same serving cell.
+Otherwise, 0 bit.

 - Padding bits, if required

-Zeros shall be appended to DCI format 4_0 until the payload size equals that of DCI format 1_0 monitored in common search space in the same serving cell
+Zeros shall be appended to DCI format 4_0 until the payload size equals that of DCI format 1_0 monitored in common search space if configured in the same serving cell